Vitarch/Seraphthorn/Disease-Research/Celiac/README.md

 I have another friend who was diagnosed with Celiac after the birth of her second child (a daughter).
 Her first child was a boy.

 Celiac Disease is hereditary.
-From these 2 sample, I see a pattern of external triggers that involved extreme stress.
+From these 2 samples, I see a pattern of external triggers that involved extreme stress.
 The other possibility includes what was in the medication (antibiotics + epidural medication + ?)